wajuda/CML/README.md

-# The code repository of the article "Cascadic Multi-Receptive Learning for Multispectral Pansharpening".
+# Cascadic Multi-Receptive Learning for Multispectral Pansharpening

 ## How to use?
 - Directly run: ``test.py`` for the single WV3 example